Current traffic in Switzerland

 Closures in winter and in bad weather

 In winter, many passes are closed.
 Driving conditions can be difficult on passes that remain open, like the Simplon, Brünig and Julier Pass.
 There may be snow on the road.
-We recommend traveling by train instead.
-In some cases, there are tunnels that remain open, or car trains.
+I advise traveling by train instead.
+In some cases, you can avoid pass roads by using tunnels or car trains.

 Passes may temporarily close in case of bad weather.
 This can occur at any time and any place, also for passes that are normally open year-round.